thliebig/openEMS-Project/doc-src/concepts/fparser.rst

    mode.
 Transmission lines such as coaxial cables also work best with a custom field pattern to minimize artifacts due an abrupt field input.

-These symbolic expressions are accepted as strings, which is evaluated by the C++ engine using the ``fparser`` library.
-Thus, all strings for the purposes above must be legal ``fparser`` expressions.

-``fparser`` expressions are governed by its own syntax and rules, like a mini-programming language that works independently from the outer programming language (a *Domain-Specific Language*), thus, C++, Matlab/Octave or Python does not apply here - making a crash course of the ``fparser`` language necessary here.
+``fparser`` expressions are written in an independent mini-programming language (a *Domain-Specific Language*), and its syntax differs from the outer C++, Matlab/Octave, or Python interface.
+It's necessary to have a quick review of its syntax.

 Variables
 ----------